MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.222.md

 (ii) Provide any other information or supporting documentation reasonably requested by the Secretary.

-(2) Upon receipt of a borrower's application submitted under this section, the Secretary -
+(2) Upon receipt of a borrower's application submitted under this section, the Secretary—

-(i) If the borrower is not in default on the loan for which a borrower defense has been asserted, grants forbearance and -
+(i) If the borrower is not in default on the loan for which a borrower defense has been asserted, grants forbearance and—

 (A) Notifies the borrower of the option to decline the forbearance and to continue making payments on the loan; and

 (B) Provides the borrower with information about the availability of the income-contingent repayment plans under § 685.209 and the income-based repayment plan under § 685.221; or

-(ii) If the borrower is in default on the loan for which a borrower defense has been asserted -
+(ii) If the borrower is in default on the loan for which a borrower defense has been asserted—

 (A) Suspends collection activity on the loan until the Secretary issues a decision on the borrower's claim;